 — Location@serviceLocation

 — PatchLocation@serviceLocation

+— RepresentationBase.SegmentSequenceProperties

 Update clause 5.3.3.5:

 5.3.3.5 Switching across Adaptation Sets

 Representations in two or more Adaptation Sets may provide the same content or the content may be offered such that seamless switching is desired (for example in case of multiple viewpoints).
 In addition, the content may be time-aligned and may be offered such that seamless switching across Representations in different Adaptation Sets is simplified.
 Typical examples are the offering of the same content with different codecs, for example H.264/AVC and H.265/HEVC and the content author wants to provide such information to the receiver in order to seamlessly switch Representations (as defined in subclause 4.5.1) across different Adaptation Sets.